vanguriaishwarya/devops-project-git/README.md

-# My DevOps Project TASK-3
-# DevOps Project: Git Version Control
+## DevOps Project: Git Version Control

 This project demonstrates Git best practices such as version control, branching, and pull requests — key concepts in DevOps workflows.